modm-io/modm/tools/build_script_generator/scons/module.md

 #### scons run

-Executes your project on your computer.
+Compiles and executes your program on your computer.
 (\* *only Hosted targets*)